katefengx/power-outage-prediction/_site/README.md

 # Hypothesis Testing
 We conducted a test to investigate whether there is a significant difference in the average `'OUTAGE.DURATION'` between the 'Very Large Customer Base' group and the other groups in the `'AFFECTED_BUCKET'` column.

-Recall from the first univariate plot that the average outage duration, `'OUTAGE.DURATION'`, was the highest in the 'Very Large Custoner Base' group.
+Recall from the first univariate plot that the average outage duration, `'OUTAGE.DURATION'`, was the highest in the 'Very Large Customer Base' group.
 We aim to test if this significant difference is statistically significant or due to random chance.

 **Null Hypothesis:** The mean `'OUTAGE.DURATION'` in the 'Very Large Customer Base' group is not longer than the mean `'OUTAGE.DURATION'` in other groups.